Cetis/hear/HEAR_1.0c_Specification.md

     containing 'boilerplate' text.
 29. If there are two or more provider elements, the first provider element SHOULD be the institution awarding the qualification.
+30. An assessment element MUST NOT contain more than one result element for any given resultType.

 element